zoul/Finch/README.md

         [gun play];

 Don’t forget to link the application with `AudioToolbox` and `OpenAL` frameworks.
-And please note that OpenAL does not support any compressed audio, which means that Finch – being just a tiny wrapper around OpenAL – also does not support compressed audio.
+And please note that Finch does not yet support compressed audio.
 You should be safe with mono or stereo WAV files sampled at 44.100 Hz.

 Another thing to keep in mind is that you have to pass an absolute path when loading a sound.
 If you have a `boom.wav` sound in a `SFX` directory